Agile Release Train

 3. Defining ART and value streams

 SAFe ART is a procedural system.
-That is why you should clearly denote all responsibilities of solution defining, creating, validation, and deployment.
+That is why you should denote all responsibilities of solution defining, creating, validation, and deployment.

 4. Forming ART and Agile teams